 The best way to keep customers engaged is by serving regular, personalized content that meets their needs and preferences.
 It’s also important to constantly test your open and click-through rates to maximize your campaign’s performance.

 Furthermore, you’ll want to send these customers transactional emails (order confirmations, follow-up emails, product review requests, cart abandonment emails, etc.) and replenishment campaigns (reminders to re-purchase consumable items).
+(Pro-tip: You can send transactional emails like receipts & shipping notifications with Jilt)

 Here’s an example of how Huckberry stays in touch with their active customers: